gokubi/policies/reporting_guidelines.md

 Once we've determined our final action, we'll contact the original reporter to let them know what action (if any) we'll be taking.
 We'll take into account feedback from the reporter on the appropriateness of our response, but our response will be determined by what will be best for community safety.

-Finally, the response team will make a report on the situation to the Stumptown Syndicate board.
-The board may choose to issue a public report of the incident or take additional actions.
+Finally, the response team will make a report on the situation to the [COMMUNITY_NAME] organizers.
+The organizers may choose to issue a public report of the incident or take additional actions.

 ## Appealing the response

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the Stumptown Syndicate Board at board@stumptownsyndicate.org with your appeal and the Syndicate board will review the case.
+To appeal a decision of the working group, contact the [COMMUNITY_NAME] at [EMAIL] with your appeal and the community organizers will review the case.

 _Revision 1.0, DRAFT, proposed June 2014_
 _Reporting Guidelines derived from those of the [Django Software Foundation](https://www.djangoproject.com/conduct/reporting/)._